Wind-WindKids/winding/samples/sophieandwind/ice.md

 Wind closed the news and opened his projects folder.

+@image:
+Wind on his bed, in his room, a soft glow lighting his face.
+There's a keyboard on the bed and he has a computer mouse in his right hand.
+But there's no laptop or computer visible.
+The wall in front of him is a wide angle projected screen shows a news app.
+His posture is tense, absorbed, while the atmosphere of the room  remains quiet.
+Muted tones, watercolor softness, light frost edging the background.

 --
-dragon_fails: page, text
+dragon_fails: page, image, portrait-oriented
 --
+@text: small
 He tried to get Sophie back with the Dragon's help.
 But something was off.

-“Public sim challenge.
+“Sim challenge.
 Your name on the leaderboard and—”

 “No.”